John W. Nicholson Jr.: Career

 Shortly after his commissioning, he was assigned to the 82nd Airborne and deployed during the invasion of Grenada in 1983 where he earned a Bronze Star Medal with "V" device.

 Nicholson was a strategist for General Eric Shinseki when the 9/11 attacks occurred.
 He went on to serve in Afghanistan for six years.
 He commanded companies in the 82nd Airborne Division and the 75th Ranger Regiment.
 He was a major in the 3rd Infantry Division in Germany and later served in IFOR/SFOR in Sarajevo, Bosnia Hercegovina.
-As a lieutenant colonel he commanded the Army's first Stryker Infantry Battalion, 1st Bn 23rd Infantry “Tomahawks”, at Fort Lewis Washington.
+As a lieutenant colonel he commanded the Army's first Stryker Infantry Battalion, 1st Bn 23rd Infantry “Tomahawks”, at Fort Lewis, Washington.
 As a colonel, he commanded the 3rd Brigade Combat Team “Spartans” of the 10th Mountain Division.

 Nicholson was the deputy director of the Joint Improvised Explosive Device Defeat Organization.
 He became commander of the 82nd Airborne Division in 2012.
-In 2014 Nicholson took control of the NATO Allied Land Command in Izmir, Turkey.
+In 2014 Nicholson took control of the NATO Allied Land Command in İzmir, Turkey.